-A glance at the side of the Pearl reveals a high profile aluminium case.
-A high profile case allows the keycaps to be recessed, protecting the switches and PCB from any forms of damage.
+A glance at the side of the Pearl reveals a high-profile aluminium case.
+A high-profile case allows the keycaps to be recessed, protecting the switches and PCB from any forms of damage.

 That’s not all, the case has a 5-6 degree incline to it, tilting the keycaps ever so slightly towards the user.

-In the right hand corner are indicator lights for SCROLL, CAPS, and NUM.
+In the right-hand corner are indicator lights for SCROLL, CAPS, and NUM.

-On the back you’ll find the USB-C port that connects the Pearl to not only the computer but also current day cable standards.
+On the back, you’ll find the USB-C port that connects the Pearl to not only the computer but also current-day cable standards.
 It’s time for more keyboard manufacturers to start updating to USB-C.

 Switch selection is also broad as the Pearl is Alps and Cherry compatible.
-No more tossing up on whether you should do an Alps build or a BOX white build.
+No more tossing upon whether you should do an Alps build or a BOX white build.

-Programming is handled with Bootmapper client.
-Though, if you’re not sold on using Bootmapper you can rest assured QMK supports ps2avrgb boards, and, it’s very likely that the Pearl will get ported over soon.
+Programming is handled with the Bootmapper client.
+Though, if you’re not sold on using Bootmapper you can rest assured that QMK supports ps2avrgb boards, and, it’s very likely that the Pearl will get ported over soon.